 He spends the day driving and praying while I lie in bed, sick from blame.
 For 17 years, Jon has been faithful.
-He has worked for me, sacrificed for me, and given me and our children everything we’d ever needed, everything we’d ever asked for.
+He has worked for me, sacrificed for me, and given me and our children everything we’ve ever needed, everything we’ve ever asked for.
 For 17 years, he has worked toward a life with a clear future.
 A life in which we would grow old together, perhaps on a little farm somewhere, surrounded by our children and grandchildren.
-All he’s ever wanted in return is now the one thing I feel powerless to give him.
+All he’s ever wanted in return is now the one thing I am powerless to give him.
 Stability.
 No matter where we go from here, no matter what he decides, nothing will ever be the same.

 He sits beside me on the bed and places a hand atop my own.
 “Rina, I love you,” he begins.